How to Decorate a Modern Office Space

-YV: How do you select modern office chairs for an entryway?
+YL: How do you select modern office chairs for an entryway?

 KM: When you walk into a commercial office, the entry area sets the tone for the company.
-It's like a foyer in your own home — it's about putting your best foot forward and making a good first impression.
+It’s like a foyer in your own home — it’s about putting your best foot forward and making a good first impression.
 Think about what you want to say about your brand to your potential clients, vendors, and employees.
 You definitely want people to feel invited as well as comfortable.
 There should be a place for people to sit down to wait if need be.
-The Repos Chair paired with the colorful Kalahari Boudeaux rug from Missoni would work well.
+The Grand Repos Chair from Vitra paired with the colorful Kalahari Boudeaux rug from Missoni would work well.
 The Tuxedo Bench is low and elegant and perfect for a more sophisticated setting.

-YV: What are your suggestions for modern office furniture in communal work areas?
+YL: What are your suggestions for modern office furniture in communal work areas?

 KM: You want the furniture to take up minimal visual space to keep it light and airy and be easily rearranged based on how many people are using the space.
 You could do a grouping of Amoeba chairs with a few low Saarinen side tables anchored with a rug or FLOR tiles.

-YV: What roles can stacking chairs play in a modern office space?
+YL: What roles can stacking chairs play in a modern office space?

 KM: These are great when you need flexibility in the workspace — for example, to conduct trainings, seminars, and large meetings.
 They save room, are comfortable, and can do double duty if you need to pull them into a conference room or the cafeteria.
 The Caper chair is a light, clean design that comes in great colors — a nice way to introduce color into a neutral space.
 They’re easy to move and can be set up to create row seating in a larger room.
 The perforated holes in the seat and back help keep the user cool.
 Another good stacking chair is the Spark chair, a comfortable, colorful, and durable design that can be used indoors and out.

-YV: What modern office chair and lamp combination do you think works really well, and explain how you'd use it and why.
+YL: What modern office chair and lamp combination do you think works really well, and explain how you’d use it and why.

-KM: The EYHOV Rise Desk is perfect when you need to keep your files and cords hidden, organized, and off the ground.
+KM: The EYHOV Rail Single Desk is perfect when you need to keep your files and cords hidden, organized, and off the ground.
 I would pair it with the Pablo Pixo Table lamp because it is sleek and designed for movement.
 It also adds vibrant color and personality into a space.
-These I'd put with the Sayl work chair, a new classic for the office.
+These I’d put with the Sayl work chair, a new classic for the office.

 I’d use the Groupwork Flip Top Table in a training room; the wheels would come in handy, allowing it to move into various configurations.
 I would recommend the Maui soft armless chair.
 This chair has some nice upholstered detail to complement the simplicity of the table, and simple legs that offset the wheels on the table.

 The Float Height Adjustable Desk is clean and simple and gives you the flexibility to work sitting or standing.
 It would be perfect in a modern setting paired with the elegant LaPalma Pass armchair, which is upholstered and almost cocoons the occupant.
-I would add the classic Tolomeo table lamp to round it all out — a very handsome trio.
+I would add the classic Tolomeo LED table lamp to round it all out — a very handsome trio.

-YV: Stand-up work stools are a rising trend.
-What's great about this, and can you suggest one or two that you think would work well at a stand-up work station?
+YL: Stand-up work stools are a rising trend.
+What’s great about this, and can you suggest one or two that you think would work well at a stand-up work station?

 KM: People get tired of sitting in a chair all day; it’s much easier on your back to be at a stand up workstation.
 The Setu is an extremely comfortable stool that seems to always win our clients’ “sit tests.”
 Steelcase’s Sit-to-Walkstation can be moved from a seated position to a standing or walking position.
 I want this for my own studio.
 How great to walk on a treadmill while getting work done!

-YV: Soundproofing is an important consideration in an office space.
+YL: Soundproofing is an important consideration in an office space.
 What is your favored approach to acoustic control?